tomfran/typo/README.md

 ## 2 Features

-The theme has various features, such as header auto-numbering, auto dark mode, and dark and light images.
+The theme has various features, such as header auto-numbering, auto dark mode, color palettes, and dark and light images.
 Have a look at the [wiki](https://github.com/tomfran/typo/wiki/Features) for a complete overview of the available ones.

 ## 3 References